The experts shaping our vision, upholding our legacy, and ensuring our excellence

-Mr. LaValley earned a BA in pre-law and criminal justice from Northeastern Oklahoma State University.
-Appointed to the CSA Group Board of Directors in 2013.
-In April, 2015, he was appointed by the Board to lead the Interim Office of the Chief Executive and act as a facilitator to the board during the CEO search process.
+Mr. LaValley was appointed to the CSA Group Board of Directors in 2013.
+In April, 2015, he was appointed by the Board to lead the Interim Office of the Chief Executive and act as a facilitator to the Board during the CEO search process.
 Mr. LaValley is currently the Chair of the Human Resources & Compensation Committee.

 David MacKinnon is former Former President of the Ontario Hospital Association and Past Chair of West Park Healthcare Centre, a 316 bed hospital in Toronto).
 He also served on the board of the Standards Council of Canada and as a member of the Governing Council of the Ontario College of Physicians and Surgeons.
 Mr. MacKinnon currently serves on the boards of Quinte Healthcare and Loyalist College in Belleville.
 He had previously been a member of the CSA board and is now rejoining it.